marvneo/dwitter/README.md

 # Moments
-This is a Twitter clone built using Django and styled using Bulma
+This is a Twitter clone built using Django and styled using Bulma.
+It uses a SQLite3 database.

 ## Functionality
 Supports posting text posts, following and unfollowing of users